dashio-connect/python-dashio/Documents/Documentation.md

 * *text : str : The text that appears on the Button.
 * *button_enabled : boolean*.
 True allows the app to send button events.
 False disables button pushes.
 * *style : ButtonStyle*.
 Can be ButtonStyle.BASIC, ButtonStyle.HIGHLIGHT.
+* *icon_name : Icon*.
+Set the icon for the button, by default Icon.NONE.
 * *off_color : Color*.
 Set the off color.
 * *on_color : Color*.
 Set the on color.
 * *control_position : ControlPosition*.
 Set the size and position of the button on a DeviceView.